bagder/http3-explained/en/why-ossification.md

 typically does not move as fast as the edges, as the clients and the servers of the world.

-All network protocols that these boxes might want to inspect and have ideas about what is okay and what is not then have this problem: these boxes were deployed a while ago when the protocols had a feature set of that time.
-Introducing new features or changes in behavior that were not known before, risks ending up considered bad or illegal by such boxes.
+The network protocols that these boxes might want to inspect, and have ideas about what is okay and what is not then have this problem: these boxes were deployed some time ago when the protocols had a feature set of that time.
+Introducing new features or changes in behavior that were not known before risks ending up considered bad or illegal by such boxes.
 Such traffic may well just be dropped or delayed to the degree that users really do not want to use those features.

-That is called "protocol ossification".
+This is called "protocol ossification".

 Changes to TCP also suffer from ossification: some boxes between a client and the remote server will spot unknown new TCP options and block such connections